luchev/uni-data-structures-and-algorithms-2019/Notes.md

 C++ STL sorting algorithm is Introsort, which is a hybrid between quicksort and heapsort.

+Quick sort optimization for arrays with many equal numbers - three-way partitioning, aka Dutch national flag.

-Quick sort can also be optimized with picking 2 pivots instead of 1.
+Quick sort can also be optimized with picking 2 pivots instead of 1 - multi-pivot quicksort.

 #### Clean code using Lomuto partitioning